 Cheese & Molds

-Those desirable molds are often (but not always) white in color, maybe a little fluffy.
+Desirable molds are often (but not always) white in color, maybe a little fluffy.
 However, once you see small specks of blue/grey/green on your otherwise white or yellow cheese, you know something is off.
 These are molds that you don’t want on your cheese.

 Cheese isn’t the only food that can spoil because of mold growth.
 A lot of foods can actually.
 Another very common example is (improperly packaged) bread.

-Why do molds like cheese?
+Why do molds like grated cheese?

 Want to be updated on new food science articles?
 Subscribe to our weekly newsletter